narayan20009413/Create_crop_merge_images/README.md

 # Create_crop_merge_images
-How to create , crop , swap and merge images in python
+ create , crop , swap and merge images in python using CV2